bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/01_Installation_Configuration/04_PostInstallation/02_Supercomputer.rst

         --worker_port_range=<min>,<max>         Port range used by the NIO adaptor at the worker side
                                                 Default: 43001,43005
         --jvm_worker_in_master_opts="<string>"  Extra options for the JVM of the COMPSs Worker in the Master Node.
-                                                Each option separed by "," and without blank spaces (Notice the quotes)
+                                                Each option separated by "," and without blank spaces (Notice the quotes)
                                                 Default:
         --container_image=<path>                Runs the application by means of a container engine image
                                                 Default: Empty